Help: My Child With Autism Is Afraid to Go to the Dentist

 Before scheduling the dental appointment, inform the dentist that your child has autism.
 Talk about specialized needs and how they can be addressed during their dental appointment.
 Various options and treatments can be discussed and explained.
 This may also include the use of sedation anesthesia to keep the child calm during a dental procedure.
 Finally, let the dentist know what medications your child with autism is currently taking or any allergies.
 This will all be important information for your dentist to have.

 Some children with autism do not transition well to a new environment or interacting with new people.
 Advocate for your child by explaining this to your dentist.
 Inquire as to if your child with autism can visit the office prior to the actual dental appointment.
-This way your child can meet the dentist, sit in the dental chair, see some of the equipment that will be used, ask some questions, etc. This might assist with reducing some of the anxiety the child with autism is encountering.
+This way your child can meet the dentist, sit in the dental chair, see some of the equipment that will be used, ask some questions, etc. This might assist in reducing some of the anxiety the child with autism is encountering.

 Parents and teachers can work together to create a social story about a dental appointment or procedure.
 Stories can be read or reviewed both in the classroom and at home.
 A well-written social story can assist the student with what to expect during the dental process.
 He/she can learn that the dentist is a trusted professional who will attempt to cause them no pain.